monsieurbulb/forksintheroad/outline.md

 DCR would potentially continue to be held and staked by the child chains and drive use of the underlying infrastructure such as the DEX, helping to provide a stable medium of exchange and connection to the parent codebase.

-These child-chains could experiment with economic designs that offer a defi alternative, a meme factory or maybe even a decentralised World Health Organisation.
+These child-chains could experiment with economic designs that offer a _defi alternative_, enable a _meme factory_ or maybe even a decentralised _World Health Organisation_.

-Each would chart its own course, build its own community but still be uncensorably connected to the mother.
+Each would chart its own course, connect to its own community but still benefit and drive use of the core infrastructure, as well as being uncensorably connected to the mother.

 ### Next steps